Los Angeles California downtown skyline with skyscrapers and urban architecture, United States

 Los Angeles

-Los Angeles, United States is a Warm destination perfect for beach and culture.
+Los Angeles, United States is a destination with a warm climate, perfect for Hollywood glamour and Pacific beaches.
 The best time to visit is Mar, Apr, May, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $126/day, while mid-range trips average $295/day.
-Visa required for most travelers.
+Budget travel costs around $174/day, while mid-range trips average $375/day.
+Entry rules depend on your passport.

 /day